 It happened somewhere in the early 1990s at the mythical “L’Intercott” restaurant, then on Ben-Yehuda Street.
 At that time, I was just out of the ultra-Orthodox world, so restaurants in general and French restaurants, in particular, were not part of my lifestyle.

 Unfortunately, I pounced on the starter without thinking about the main course: cloud rolls with crispy crust alongside Foie Gras (a vegan recipe, highly recommended here) and a glass of white wine.
 Oh, how delicious and perfect it was.

 When the main course arrived, I learned that I had missed the side dish that was served in the restaurant until recently: chips/fries as thin as matches; But instead, I earned a great Rösti(vegan recipe coming soon) next to a filet mignon and a green salad.

-Since I was already full from the first course, I sadly watched how the waiter (and the chef) returned to the kitchen the plate with this the culinary creation leftovers.
+Since I was already full from the first course, I sadly watched how the waiter (who was also the chef) returned to the kitchen the plate with this culinary creation leftovers.

 Then came the dessert!
 What can I tell you: Thanks, god, there is a special drawer for sweets in the stomach!

 I cracked the Caramel Crust and took a bite: tears of happiness welled up in my eyes from the surprising encounter of the cold vanilla cream with the hot caramel.
 Divine pleasure!